awareseven/OSINTsources/README.md

 * [Social Mention](https://socialmention.com) - Social Mention is a real time search engine for selected social media offers.
 * [Socialsear.ch](http://www.socialsear.ch/) - Search movies, TV shows, sports teams or a single #hashtag.
 * [Social Searcher](https://www.social-searcher.com/) - Start real-time mentions monitoring in social media and web.
-* [Sprout Social](https://sproutsocial.com/) - nderstand and reach your audience, engage your community and measure performance with the only all-in-one social media management platform built for connection.
+* [Sprout Social](https://sproutsocial.com/) - Understand and reach your audience, engage your community and measure performance with the only all-in-one social media management platform built for connection.
 * [Storyful Multisearch](https://chrome.google.com/webstore/detail/storyful-multisearch/hkglibabhninbjmaccpajiakojeacnaf?hl=en) - Storyful is a social media intelligence agency that sources and verifies insights for media, communications and brand partners by analyzing digital content.
 * [Tagboard](https://tagboard.com/) - Manage your tagboards and feature public posts directly from Facebook, Twitter, and Instagram.
 * [Trackur](https://reputationrefinery.com/) -  Get a 15-page, customized, solution for repairing & growing your reputation.